Cars

 that the quality was #1, brand-new motors, for instance.
 Tragically, we lost Brian in a jammed-throttle / fence

 cable accident at Manchester's White City stadium in 1976.
-Fans recall the remaining race being a dispirited drive-round, many
+Fans recall the evening's remaining race being a dispirited drive-round, and many

 drivers

-leaving the stadium in tears; Brian's car was later cut up.
-Thanks to Les and to Alan Wilson for the stories.
+were leaving the stadium in tears.
+Brian's car was later cut up.
+Thanks to Les and to Alan Wilson for the background to this.
 By the

-way, Alan Wilson was an early starter - he won his first
+way, builder and racer Alan Wilson was an early starter —- he won his first

 and one of his first acts was to install FIVE-cable fences